Please enable JavaScript to view this site.

 Order

-If an order is selected in the Order field in the Ticket section form, the order information is displayed here.
+If an order is selected in the Order field in the Ticket section form, the order information is shown in this section.
 The Order section is not visible if no order is associated with the ticket.

 ticket-order